lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Epoch IDE.md

 The downloaded file is a compressed tarball.
 Open it to get an `Epoch.app` item that you can drag into your `Applications` folder.

-**First**: Currently, the Epoch IDE is not signed, and MacOS will report it as "damaged" if you try to invoke it immediately.
+**First**: Currently, the Epoch IDE is not signed, and macOS will report it as "damaged" if you try to invoke it immediately.
 You can work around this by opening a terminal and running the following command:

 ```sh
 xattr -cr Epoch.app
 ```

 **Second**: By default, the Lingua Franca compiler uses `cmake` to compile the programs it generates.
-This is not installed by default on MacOS systems.
+This is not installed by default on macOS systems.
 To install `cmake` using `brew`, just do this:

 ```sh
 brew install cmake